Assamoi21/STIX-Solar-Orbiter/README.md

 ## 🖥️ Interface

 The Tkinter GUI allows you to:
-- Load FITS files (spectra and SRM).
+- Load FITS files (spectrum and SRM).
 - Select energy intervals.
 - Add and configure spectral models.
 - Perform fitting and display results.